rd--/blksc3/md/essay.md

 In addition, blocks can have value type annotations, specifying what type of value a block answers and what type of value each input must be.
 The system likewise does not allow blocks with incompatible value types to be connected.
-In the figure below, the ! (_Duplicate_) block checks that the 𝑓 input is a procedure of no arguments, and that the # input is a number, and also indicates that its answer is a list.
+In [Figure 7](https://rohandrape.net/sw/blksc3/png/TypeAnnotation.png) the ! (_Duplicate_) block checks that the 𝑓 input is a procedure of no arguments, and that the # input is a number, and also indicates that its answer is a list.
 The system would not allow the ⚁ block to be moved from the × input of ∿ to the # input of !,